+What's Christmas like at the South Pole?
+Also learn about the Race Around the World and the installation of the telescope's new receiver.
+Join us as we talk to scientists from the ANDRILL (ANtarctica DRILLing) project, who are currently on a geological drilling expedition in Antarctica.
+Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.
 South Pole scientists Tom Crawford and Jeff McMahon take us on a virtual tour of the South Pole Station, then discuss working in the polar environment.
 Join Exploratorium physicists Paul Doherty and Stephanie Chasteen as they examine the past, present, and future of climate change.
 Watch as Paul and Stephanie demonstrate how you can look at a slice of climate from the past, what a sediment core might look like, and the secrets hidden in an ice balloon!
-Exploratorium physicist Paul Doherty chats with Richard Levy, a geologist, and Ross Powell, who’s the co-director of the ANDRILL project.
+Exploratorium physicist Paul Doherty chats with Richard Levy, a geologist, and Ross Powell, whos the co-director of the ANDRILL project.
 They are drilling beneath the Antarctic seafloor, and pulling up sediment cores.
 By looking at the layers of the past, they hope to help us predict our future.
 What do the kids want to know?
 Join Kirk Bell's fifth grade class (from Children's Day School in San Francisco)as they chat with Holly Troy in Antarctica.
 Mr. Troy has spent many seasons at McMurdo station working with scientists.
 Penguin researcher David Ainley joins us via telephone from his tent at Cape Royds, Antarctica.
 Dr. Ainley has been studying Adelie penguins for many seasons from his remote encampment.
 After years of preparation, scientists from the University of Chicago are making the long journey to the South Pole to begin construction on the new 10-meter telescope.
 Join us as we talk to scientists at the pole about their long journey, learn about the pre-building of the telescope in Texas last summer; and find out what challenges they face in constructing a major scientific instrument in freezing conditions.
 McMurdo Station is the American staging area for Antarctic research.
 At the edge of Ross Island, off the coast of the continent, a small town of workeres feeds, houses, prepared, supplies, fuels, transports, and protects those who conduct field research throughout Antarctica and the surrounding waters.
 The community numbers 1,000 in the summer and 200 in the winter.